CROSSINGTUD/CryptoAnalysis/README.md

 CogniCrypt_SAST can be started in headless mode (i.e., detached from Eclipse) via the class `crypto.HeadlessCryptoScanner`.
 It requires two arguments:
 * The absolute path to the CrySL (binary) rule files
-* The path of the application to be analyzed (.jar file or a folder with .class files)
+* The absolute path of the application to be analyzed (.jar file or a folder with .class files)

 ```
 java -cp CryptoAnalysis/build/CryptoAnalysis-1.0.0-jar-with-dependencies.jar crypto.HeadlessCryptoScanner \